jayroxis/cs5525_project2/README.md

 It shows your jupyter server is running at port xxxx and your token will be the string after "token=".
 For example, here the token is `c3c6074b04bff28d83fdc5d0ede431c0a121774816db49b2`.

-On your PC, open `http://localhost:xxxx` in a browser.For the first time login, you may be asked to provide token to create a password.
+On your PC, open `http://localhost:xxxx` in a browser.
+For the first time login, you may be asked to provide token to create a password.

 The xxxx value should be the same as the number you pick.
 Otherwise, you may need to pick another value for xxxx and login again.